 1) Use a wet cloth to gently wipe away the paint where you want it to look distressed.

-2) Use a small hand sander to sand the areas you want to look distressed.
+2) Use a small sanding block to sand the areas you want to look distressed.

 These sanding blocks are so handy when it comes to DIY and they’re perfect for distressing the edges of furniture.

 If you attempt to use an electric sander, you risk damaging the edge of furniture.
 It can be done, but these sanding blocks are a much safer better.
 You can either run the sanding block along all the edges, or pick and choose which spots to add a little wear and tear too.

 I always distress furniture in the places they would normally get wear in tear.
 Like the edges that would likely be chipped as you move a piece of furniture around.
 The edges and corners and round parts that stick out a little always look great with a little distressing.

 You can also combine the two methods if you’re working with chalk paint.
 Wet down your sanding block and the paint will come off easier, but you’ll still have the control the sanding block allows.

 So there you have it.
 Now you know two super simple methods for how to distress furniture.
 Now go make all your furniture beautifully chippy and distressed!

 You might also like these furniture painting posts: